 SSIS Project Deployment Using SQL Deployment Wizard

-In order to deploy SSIS project using SQL Deployment Wizard, please find the SQL Server Deployment Wizard (version may be different).
+To deploy the SSIS project using SQL Deployment Wizard, please find the SQL Server Deployment Wizard (version may be different).
 For me it is in C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Microsoft SQL Server 2014\Integration Services

-Once you double-click on the SQL Server Deployment Wizard, a new window called Integration Services Deployment Wizard will be opened as we shown below.
-This is an introduction page, and by clicking the Do not Show this Page Again, you can avoid this page.
+Once you double-click on the SQL Server Deployment Wizard, a new window called Integration Services Deployment Wizard will open.
+It is an introduction page, and click the Do not Show this Page Again to avoid this page.

 Select Source: This page is used to specify the source path